Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 The Snowshoe gets along well and is affectionate with the whole family, but he is quick to choose his favorite human to spend most of his time with.
 He likes to be with his owner, whether sitting on the couch watching TV or lying at the desk working.
 This attachment makes him not tolerate loneliness and does not adapt to a person who is absent often.

 They are sociable and get along well with other dogs and with other people, and can live in harmony in a home with other animals.
-However, have a possessive streak and may resent the fact that their owner is paying attention to another animal instead of them.
+But, have a possessive streak and may resent the fact that their owner is paying attention to another animal instead of them.

 On the other hand, it is a breed of cat that adores children and, if they have been trained to behave well in the presence of an animal, can spend hours playing with them before taking a nap next to them.

 The Snowshoe is intelligent, making it possible to teach your cat tricks, how to go looking for an object.
-However, it is the ability to teach his owner that makes him such a special companion.
+But, it is the ability to teach his owner that makes him such a special companion.
 The owners of a Snowshoe cat they quickly learn when they want a reward, when they want to play or when they want to be scratched between their ears.

 Active, this cat likes to take advantage of his physical abilities by running and jumping.
 Although they can live in a flat, Ideally, they should have access to an outdoor area where they can exercise freely.